-Corporate limits shown on this map are based on the best data available at the Corporate limits shown in this map are despect on the lost salls advantage at the time of publication.
+Corporate limits shown on this map are based on the best data available at the Corporate limits shown on this map are cased on the test data available at the time of publication.
 Because changes due to annexations or de-annexations may have occurred after this map was published, map users should contact appropriate community officials to verify current corporate limit locations.